Islamic archaeology: Early Islamic period

+Most Islamic history was transmitted orally until after the rise of the Abbasid Caliphate.
+At the same time the study of the earliest periods in Islamic history is made difficult by a lack of sources.
+The stories were written in the form of “founding conquest stories” based on nostalgia for the golden age then.
+Humphrey, quoted by Antoine Borrut, explains that the stories related to this period were created according to a pact-betrayal-redemption principle.
+Early Islamic archaeology offers no evidence of a developed Islamic identity during this period.
+Furthermore, unlike prominent historical figures of the period such as Muawiya I and Abdullah ibn al-Zubayr, no archaeological evidence such as coins, seals, rock inscriptions, tombstones, etc., has been found that could indicate a new Islamic rhetoric predating Abd al-Malik or a political hegemonic state in the name of the four caliphs.

-The oldest extant Islamic monument is The Dome of the Rock in Jerusalem which contains some of the earliest extant qurānic text, dated to 692CE.
+The oldest extant Islamic monument is The Dome of the Rock in Jerusalem which contains some of the earliest extant qurānic text, dated to 692 CE.
 They vary from today's standard text (mainly changes from the first to the third person) and are mixed with pious inscriptions absent from the Quran.
 During a six-week period in 1833, Frederick Catherwood produced the first known detailed survey.